 A major body language mistake is not making eye contact with the hiring manager.
-If you can’t look them in the eyes, you will seem as if you are lying or trying to hide something which will make the hiring manager think they can’t trust you.
+If you can’t look them in the eyes, you will seem as if you are lying or trying to hide something.
 Sixty-seven percent of hiring managers say not making eye contact is a huge body language mistake that happens often.

-While crossing your arms is a natural pose in everyday life, it can send a negative message to a hiring manager in a job interview.
-Crossing your arms could make you seem mad, bored, uninterested, or even too arrogant which will not impress the hiring manager.
+While crossing your arms is a natural pose, it can send a negative message in a job interview.
+Crossing your arms could make you seem mad, bored, uninterested, or even too arrogant.
+In short, it will not impress the hiring manager.

 Mistake #7: Talking Bad About Your Former Boss

 You should never talk bad about your current or former boss when interviewing for a new job.
-No matter if you left on bad terms or you are not getting along with your current boss, the moment you start saying negative things, the hiring manager is going to become very skeptical of you.
-Not only will it make you look bad by talking poorly about someone else, but it will also make the hiring manager question whether or not you will talk the same way about them.
+The moment you start saying negative things, the hiring manager is going to become very skeptical of you.
+It makes you look bad by talking poorly about someone else.
+It will also make the hiring manager question whether or not you will talk the same way about them.

 In addition to your boss, the same goes for coworkers and your current or former job in general; keep your negative thoughts to yourself.
-If you start complaining about past or present coworkers, the hiring manager is going to start wondering how you will get along with their employees in their company.
+Don’t start complaining about past or present coworkers.
+The hiring manager will start wondering how you will get along with their employees in their company.
 You will come across as a difficult person to work with.
 They will not want someone to join their company who cannot understand and communicate effectively with their peers.

 Mistake #8: Looking at Your Watch or Phone

 Looking at your watch or phone during your interview can give a bad signal to the hiring manager.
-When glancing at your phone or watch, it can give off the impression that you are in a hurry for something else or that you have somewhere else you would rather be than there.
+When glancing at your phone or watch, it can give off the impression that you are in a hurry.
+Or, that you have somewhere else you would rather be than there.
 It also shows that you could potentially lack focus and not respect the interviewer’s time.

 You should be fully engaged during the interview and not be worrying about your phone’s notifications or the time.
 Silence your phone and stay focused for this interview so you look and feel prepared.

-Do your research and be fully engaged and ready for this interview.
-Why go through all of the other steps— job search, resume creation, cover letter, phone interview— just to throw it all away during one of the final steps.
-Learn where the company is, put together a clean, professional outfit and pack an extra resume and reference letter the night before to make sure you are all set and not rushed in the morning.
+Research and be fully engaged and ready for the interview.
+Why go through all of the other steps just to throw it all away at the end.
+First, learn where the company is.
+Secondly, put together a clean, professional outfit.
+Finally, pack an extra resume and reference letter the night before to make sure you are set.